 The Hills Are Alive with the Sound of Muni

-The cost of living in San Francisco is undeniably exorbitant, but if you can afford it, you’ll be treated to one of the world’s greatest cities, full of culture, history, open minds, and spectacular food.
+In San Francisco, you’ll be treated to one of the world’s greatest cities, full of culture, history, open minds, and spectacular food.
 Congratulations on your move and best of luck finding that perfect pad!